 - Extensive market soundings are undertaken to ensure best-of-breed solutions. - Consideration is given to having a Proof of Concept and/or Pilot Phase to ensure that the requirements are fully understood and agreed upon. - A cost benefit exercise is undertaken to ensure the costs and benefits are understood and that sufficient funding is in place. - A comprehensive tender process is undertaken once the requirements are agreed upon. - Buy in is obtained from Senior Management, Staff and Staff representatives through extensive engagement. - Communication to ensure the benefits are understood by management, staff and inmates. - A change management exercise is undertaken and local champions of change are put in place. - The project is carefully planned and managed from start to finish. - Clear and agreed objectives are outlined so it is understood what success means. - Post project reviews are undertaken.

 Key success factors:

-It is recommended that before undertaking any project of this type that:
+It is recommended that before undertaking any project of this type that it is understood what helps to ensure a successful project.